Byggvir/ff-rhb/README.md

 # ff-rhb
-Gluon v2016.1 stable site configuration for Rheinbach, NRW (ff-rhb)
+Gluon v2016.2 stable site configuration for Rheinbach, NRW (ff-rhb), with USB support

 This site configuration is based on the Rhein-Sieg-Kreis site configuration for Gluon.

 ##gluon
-The gluon master branch is used for this experimental firmware until gluon v2016.1 will be released.
+The gluon master branch is used for this experimental firmware until gluon v2016.3 will be released.

 ##gluon branches